stiles/la-geography/README.md

 # LA geography

 A dependable and clean repository of Los Angeles administrative and physical boundary layers for reproducible analysis and easy mapping.
+Optionally enrich any layer with 2020 Census demographics.

 ## Purpose